-The GHS & St Hilda's Old Scholars Association (OSA) is proud of its membership of over 10 000 women and men.
+The GHS & St Hilda's Old Scholars Association (OSA) is proud of its membership of over 10 000 women.

 Established under the stewardship of Miss Melina Parnell in 1913, when St Hilda’s was known as the Girls' High School (GHS), the Association has provided over 100 years of service.
 Throughout this period, the Association has maintained an important link between the School and Old Scholars, providing a place of belonging for our members and continuity for graduates upon leaving St Hilda’s.